SiriShultz/sitelinks/Customer Personality Analysis/README.md

 # Children

-Create measure to calculate the total number of children (kids and teens at home).
+Create a measure to calculate the total number of children (kids and teens at home).

     TotalChildren =
     SUMX(Customers, Customers[Kidhome] + Customers[Teenhome])

- Create Calculated column for Children status.
+ Create a calculated column for Children status.

     Children =
     CALCULATE(